 At Livesay Law, we are committed to a process that strives to help families make healthy and positive transitions in divorce.
 For this reason, we offer only out-of-court options, such as Collaborative Practice, mediation, and other cooperative processes for reaching divorce settlements.

 Your marriage was more than just a legal contract.
 Like marriage, divorce has emotional and financial components.
 Collaborative Practice addresses all of these.
-Louise Livesay has over 10 years of experience advising clients in hundreds of cases and extensive training in this process and is a respected leader and colleague in this area.
+Louise Livesay has more than 20 years of experience advising clients in hundreds of cases and extensive training in this process and is a respected leader and colleague in this area.

 Louise can help you assemble a team of professionals to provide guidance and support for every aspect of your divorce so you can cost-effectively use the skills of professionals for the issues that need to be resolved.
 This includes recommending another Collaborative attorney for your spouse and helping you select other professionals, such as a divorce coach, financial neutral, and neutral child specialist to fit your